COVIDExposureIndices/COVIDExposureIndices/README.md

 among devices that pinged today in the column county, the share of devices that pinged in the row county at least once during the previous 14 days.

+For tips on downloading and processing these data, please read the [notes for users](documentation/LEX_notes.md).
 For a full description of how we compute the LEX measures, please read the [LEX documentation PDF](documentation/LEX.pdf).

 ## Further information and feedback